microsoft/BotBuilder-V3/bot-framework-faq.md

 The [Bot Directory](http://bots.botframework.com) (coming soon) is a publicly accessible list of all the bots registered with Bot Connector that have been approved to appear in the directory.
 Each Bot has its own contact card which includes the bot name, publisher, description, and the channels on which it is available.
 Your users can tap in to view details on any bot, try your bot using the web chat control and add the bot to any channels on which it is configured.
 Bot cards also provide a way for users to report abuse as well.
 The Bot Directory includes featured bots and is searchable to aid discovery.
 Developers can choose whether or not to list their bot in the directory during bot registration.

+## Can I submit my bot to the Bot Directory?

+The Bot Directory, the public directory of bots registered with Bot Framework, is now open to developers for bot submission and review.
+The Bot Directory itself isn’t live yet, but when it is available, users will be able to discover, try and add bots to their favorite conversation experiences.

 ## You state that the Bot Directory is “coming soon” – when will it be available?